|

 as well, clear the H1dot register.

-spacing, and its vertical space requirements (for
+title), its vertical spacing, and its vertical space

-output lines).
+otherwise).
 Define hook macros in expectation of the

 following parameters.
 The argument declared-level is the

-level argument to H, or 0 for unnumbered headings (see
+level argument to H, or 0 for unnumbered headings (see HU).

-unnumbered headings. title-suffix is the catenation of
+headings. title-suffix is the catenation of the

-the corresponding arguments to H or HU.
+corresponding arguments to H or HU.

 HX declared-level actual-level title-suffix